devanshu125/devanshu125.github.io/_pages/Projects.md

   image: "/images/checklist.jpg"
 ---

 This section gives a short Introduction about all my projects.
-The detailed explanation have been posted as blogs.
-If you wish to read that, you can click on my name on the top-left corner and you will be redirected to the recent posts page.
+The detailed explanation have been posted as blogs and the links have been attached in the respective summaries.

 ## 1. CS50 Final Project: Budgeting💰
 This was my Final Project for the course CS50's Introduction to Computer Science